Choose another country or region to see content specific to your location.

-Top national parks in India for wildlife viewing
+Top national parks for Tiger Safari in India

 India is home to more than half of the world’s wild tigers, and a key component in plans to grow the population.
 So it’s arguably the best place to see tigers in the wild.
 Of course, there’s no such thing as a guaranteed tiger sighting, but here are a few of the best national parks in India for tiger safaris: